Snickerdoodle Irish Coffee

 Run hot water into an Irish coffee glass two or three times until the glass is warmed.
 Shake out any excess water, and dry the outside.

-Blend the sugar, cinnamon, and nutmeg together.
-Then spoon the mixture into the bottom of the warm glass.
+Blend the 1 tablespoon granulated sugar, ½ teaspoon cinnamon, and 1 dash grated nutmeg together in a small dish.
+Then, spoon the mixture into the bottom of the warm glass.

 Garnish and serve:

-Sprinkle a little grated nutmeg on top of the cream, and add a tall cinnamon stick to the drink.
+Sprinkle a little grated nutmeg on top of the cream, and add 1 tall cinnamon stick for garnish to the drink.

 - Choose an Irish coffee glass with an 8-ounce capacity or larger for this recipe.